Quality assurance

 Teachers must retain their PD log for up to 12 months after they submit their maintenance of accreditation.

-NESA audits HALT accreditation records in the teachers’ NESA online account (eTAMS) or documentation provided by providers of NESA recognised programs to determine whether the requirements in relation to accreditation are being met, including that:
+We audit HALT accreditation records in teachers’ NESA online account (eTAMS) or documentation provided by providers of NESA recognised programs.
+Our audits determine whether accreditation requirements are being met, including that:

-- HALT Assessors and External Assessors are making valid, reliable and consistent assessment decisions on the basis of the HALT assessment criteria
+- HALT Assessors and External Assessors are making valid, reliable and consistent assessment decisions based on the HALT assessment criteria

 - feedback provided in the HALT Module Reports is consistent with assessment decisions